-Dr. Jack Garrett, a veteran of more than 30 years of athletics administration, joined the Rice University Athletic Department as the Owls' Associate Athletic Director-Sport Administration/Support Services in June.
+Dr. Jack Garrett, a veteran of more than 30 years of athletics administration, served as the Owls' Associate Athletic Director-Sport Administration/Support Services from 2010-13.

 About Garrett's hire, Rice Director of Athletics Rick Greenspan said.
 "I worked with Jack at Indiana University and know him as a man of great passion for student-athletes who has a great work ethic and moral compass."

 Garrett serves as the administrator for Rice's soccer, men's and women's tennis and all track and field and cross country programs.
 Additionally, he is the principal administrator for strength and conditioning, the equipment room operations, team trainers and doctors.
 In his role he provides administrative support and advocacy for the Gibbs Recreation & Wellness Center.

 Prior to joining the Rice University staff, Garrett served for five years as Indiana University's Associate Athletic Director for Facilities and Student Services.
 He oversaw IU's athletics facilities' master planning process, managed the athletic training, sports medicine and strength and conditioning staffs, organized, directed and assisted the CHAMPS/Life Skills program and Student Athlete Advisory Committee and developed, managed and evaluated the student-athlete educational programs as needed.